 The Board of Directors determined a policy concerning the decision on the details of individual compensation payable to Directors (excluding those serving as Audit and Supervisory Committee Members).
 In summary, with regard to compensation payable to Directors (excluding those serving as Audit and Supervisory Committee Members), the Company has established a compensation system sufficient to function as an incentive to seek sustainably increasing corporate value, by setting the compensation levels at companies that have the same business scale as the Company or that belong to the relevant business types and business categories as benchmarks.
 Compensation to each Director is to be payable in cash.
-Compensation to Representative Directors and Directors serving as Executive Officers consists of basic compensation, performance-linked compensation, and stock price-linked compensation is fixed compensation to be paid once monthly, performance-linked compensation is variable compensation to be paid once yearly according to business results, and stock price-linked compensation is variable compensation to be paid upon retirement according to stock price.
+Compensation, performance-linked compensation, and stock price-linked compensation, while compensation to part-time Directors consists of basic compensation is variable compensation to be paid once monthly, performance-linked compensation is variable compensation to be paid once monthly, performance-linked compensation is variable compensation to be paid once monthly, performance-linked compensation is variable compensation to be paid once monthly, performance-linked compensation is variable compensation to be paid once monthly, performance-linked compensation is variable compensation to be paid upon retirement according to stock price-linked compensation is variable compensation to be paid upon retirement according to stock price.